 - 1. Search service generates a search index utilizing the Service registry to discover the appropriate Inventory service(s) for obtaining the metadata for the index. - 2.
-Data Consumer submits a query for data through a portal/API interface or a web site.
+Data Consumer submits a query for data through a portal / web site interface.
 The Data Consumer may also subscribe to release information via the Subscription service. - 3.
-Portal/API interface or a web site forwards the query to the Search service. - 4.
-Search service returns results to the portal/API interface or web site with options for retrieving product(s) that match the query criteria. - 5.
+Portal / web site interface forwards the query to the Search service. - 4.
+Search service returns results to the portal / web site interface with options for retrieving product(s) that match the query criteria. - 5.
 Data Consumer makes a request to the Transport service from the appropriate Node for delivery of the product(s).